tristcoil/hanabira.org-japanese-content/markdown_grammar_japanese/Verb_させる_(Verb-saseru).md

 Processing keyword: Verb させる (Verb-saseru)
 # Japanese Grammar Point: Verb させる (Verb-saseru)
-# Verb させる (Verb-saseru): The Causative Form in Japanese

 ## 1. Introduction
 In this lesson, we'll explore the Japanese causative form **Verb させる (Verb-saseru)**, which is used to express **making** or **letting** someone do something.
 Understanding this grammar point is essential for constructing sentences where you want to indicate that someone causes another person to perform an action.